HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 {{ figure_markup(
   image="largest-contentful-paint-top-content-types.png",
-  caption: "Top three LCP content types segmented by device.", description="Bar chart showing the top LCP content types for desktop and mobile in 2024\.
+  caption="Top three LCP content types segmented by device.", description="Bar chart showing the top LCP content types for desktop and mobile in 2024\.
 For desktop, 83.3% of pages have images as the LCP content type, while 73.3% of mobile pages have images as their LCP content.
 Text accounts for 16.3% of LCP content on desktop and 26.3% on mobile.
 Inline images are rare, making up 0.3% of LCP content on desktop and 0.4% on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRiPhLGlGUxomTx_5nC9ahQDRxZBmJXMT3Q0Z2z4Y2pPVqC9kzjsUjRk4hz-JZzaPBjVxyaf7Gtqh93/pubchart?oid=1134330296&format=interactive", sheets_gid="1760287339",